 How to provide for initialization of variables is a recurring question in model implementation, and here it comes again.
 The answer is important because it bears directly on how the model will be used.
-The only STATE in this mechanism is the ionic concentration $k_0$ , which we could initialize in several different ways.
+The only STATE in this mechanism is the ionic concentration ko, which we could initialize in several different ways.
 The simplest might be with the INITIAL block but this seems too limiting.
-One alternative is to declare a new RANGE variable ko0 in the NEURON block, specify its value in the PARAMETER block and use this INITIAL block
+One alternative is to declare a new RANGE variable ko0 in the NEURON block, specify its value in the PARAMETER block